-defines a linear transformation from $r_t$ to $\epsilon_t$.
-More importantly, $\epsilon_{i,t}$ can be viewed as the return of a tradable portfolio with weights specified by the $i$-th row of $\Phi_t$.
-Consequently, the investing universe spanned by $r_t$ is termed as \textit{name equity space}, and that spanned by $\epsilon_t$ as \textit{name residual space}.\\\\ We denote the portfolio weights in name equity space as $w_t^{R, \text{name}}$ and portfolio weights in name residual space as $w_t^{\epsilon, \text{name}}$.
-These weights are related by
+Consequently, we refer to the space spanned by $r_t$ as the \textit{name equity space}, and the space spanned by $\epsilon_t$ as the \textit{name residual space}.
+We denote the portfolio weights in name equity space as $w_t^{R, \text{name}}$ and portfolio weights in name residual space as $w_t^{\epsilon, \text{name}}$.
+These are related by